Localization Tool

 Export Steps

 The Localization Tool does not create satellite assemblies during export.
-The tool updates/modifies existing assemblies in your working folder.
+The tool updates/modifies downloaded source assemblies.

-In the main menu, select a culture and click Export To → Assemblies.
+In the main menu, select the French culture and click Export To → Assemblies.

-In the export dialog, select the folder with source assemblies for the required language.
-Click Export to update source assemblies with your modifications.
+In the export dialog, select the folder with downloaded assemblies and click Export to update source assemblies with your modifications.

 Tip

-Refer to the following help topic for platform-specific information on how to localize your application with satellite assemblies: Platform-Specific Localization.
+Refer to the following help topic for platform-specific information on how to localize an application with the help of satellite assemblies: Platform-Specific Localization.

 Note